 Paya to Announce Third Quarter 2022 Financial Results on November 4, 2022

-/EIN News/ -- ATLANTA, Oct.
-21, 2022 (GLOBE NEWSWIRE) -- Paya Holdings Inc. (NASDAQ: PAYA) (“Paya Holdings”, “Paya” or the “Company”), a leading integrated payments and commerce solution provider, today announced that Paya CEO Jeff Hack and CFO Glenn Renzulli will host a conference call to discuss third quarter 2022 financial results on November 4, 2022 at 8:30 am ET.
+ATLANTA, Oct.
+21, 2022 (GLOBE NEWSWIRE) -- Paya Holdings Inc. PAYA ("Paya Holdings", "Paya" or the "Company"), a leading integrated payments and commerce solution provider, today announced that Paya CEO Jeff Hack and CFO Glenn Renzulli will host a conference call to discuss third quarter 2022 financial results on November 4, 2022 at 8:30 am ET.

 To listen to the webcast, please visit the Investor Relations section of Paya's website at https://investors.paya.com/.
 For listeners who wish to participate in the question and answer session via telephone, please pre-register at Paya Holdings Call Registration.
 All registrants will receive dial-in information and a PIN allowing them to access the live call.
 A replay of the webcast will be available for a period of one year by visiting the Investor Relations section of Paya's website.